 The functions available on the TRW easycheck service tool are dependent on the number of functions that have been purchased.
-Additional functions can be purchased separately.
-For further details, please contact the Product Support Team by calling freephone 00800 2002 8282 or visit www.trwaftermarket.com/easycheck.
+For further support go to the website www.trwaftermarket.com and select Contact Us.

 Scan

 • The EOBD (European On-Board Diagnostic) Scan function allows you to access the vehicles emission related data through the OBD functionality.
 This includes MI (Malfunction Indicator) status, read and clear faults, live data, O2 sensor tests, freeze frame data and more.